AmpersandTarski/documentation/syntax/relation.md

 ## Semantics
 A relation statement means that there exists a relation in the current context with the specified name, source concept and target concept.

 The name, source concept and target concept together identify a relation uniquely within its context.

-This means that the name of a relation does not have to be unique.
+As a consequence, the name of a relation does not have to be unique.
 E.g. `name[Book*Name]` can be specified in the same context as `name[Person*Name]`.
 Because they have different source concepts, these are different relations.

 ## Properties
 The `<properties>`-part is meant for writing multiplicity constraints in a comma separated list between square brackets '[' and ']'.
 E.g. `[UNI,TOT]`